 A: The best way to determine whether or not you need capsular release surgery is to speak to an experienced, board-certified orthopedic surgeon.

 If you think you may benefit from capsular release surgery, don’t wait any longer to contact Dr. Ahluwalia.
 Double board-certified in orthopedic surgery and sports medicine, Dr. Sonu Ahluwalia also completed a shoulder surgery fellowship, making him exceptionally qualified to treat your shoulder condition.
-You can schedule a consultation by calling 310.430.1310.
+You can schedule a consultation by calling 310.430.1310 or filling out a contact form.